H2CO3/Sparkling/doc/tutorial.md

     1

 It is also possible to create arrays with non-integer indices (in fact, array keys/indices can have any type).
-There is a convenience standard library function for this purpose called `dict`:

-    var words = dict(
-        "hello",  "bonjour",
-        "twenty", "vingt",
-        "cheese", "fromage"
-    );
-    print(words["cheese"]); /* prints "fromage" */

-As you can see, this function takes key-value pairs and adds them to the array.
-The order of elements in an array (when enumerated using an iterator) is unspecified.
-It is required that you pass an even number of arguments to this function - calling it with an odd number of elements raises a runtime error.
+The order of elements in an array (e. g. when enumerated using an iterator) is unspecified.

-To create an associative array, you can also use associative array literals, where keys and values are separated by a colon:
+To create an associative array, use associative array literals.
+Keys and values are separated by a colon:

     var words = { "cheese": "fromage", "apple": "pomme" };

-If you are using literals, it is even possible to intermix the two types:
+It is even possible to intermix the two types:

     var mixed = { "foo", "bar": "baz", "quirk", "lol": 1337 };